Egypt's ousted Islamist president Mursi dies after court hearing

 Mursi had been in court for a hearing on charges of espionage emanating from suspected contacts with the Palestinian Islamist group Hamas, which had close ties to the Brotherhood.

 His body was taken to the Tora prison hospital, state television reported.
+There was a heavy security presence outside the prison on Monday night.

-His lawyer said Mursi’s health had been poor in jail.
+Mursi’s lawyer said Mursi’s health had been poor in jail.
 “We had put in several requests for treatment, some were accepted and others were not,” the lawyer, Abdel-Menem Abdel-Maqsood, told Reuters.

 Mursi was serving a 20-year prison sentence for a conviction arising from the killing of protesters during demonstrations in 2012, and a life sentence for espionage in a case related to the Gulf state of Qatar.
 He had denied the charges.